How long does it take to build credit?

 How long does it take to build credit from 0?

-It generally takes three to six months to get your first credit score, although the time it takes to build good credit is different for everyone.
-It depends on factors like what your credit scores are now, how you’re managing debt and more.
+The time it takes to build good credit can be different for everyone.
+But it generally takes about three to six months to get your first credit score.
+The timing depends on factors like what your credit scores are now and how you’re managing your debt.

-If you’ve never had credit of any kind, there are several ways you can begin to build a credit history.
-This could include:
+If you’ve never had credit of any kind, there are several ways to begin building a credit history.
+They could include:

 Why don’t I have a credit score?